RosanaFSS/Cybersecurity-Journey-TryHackMe/Easy 🚩 - Threat Hunting Simulator . Health Hazard.md

 <h2>Mission</h2>
 <p>

 - <code>Review threat intel and hypothesis</code>: The Threat Intel hub contains IOCs, attack timelines, analyst notes, and a working hypothesis to assess.
 Study the intel closely to understand the full context and spot any gaps.
-Your task is to prove or disprove the hypothesis through investigation.<br>
+Your task is to prove or disprove the hypothesis through investigation.<br><br>
 - <code>Investigate and reconstruct the attack chain</code>: Use the SIEM and virtual machine to trace the attack.
 Correlate logs, analyze forensic data, and map each step the adversary took.
-Build your attack chain to understand how and why it happened.<br>
+Build your attack chain to understand how and why it happened.<br><br>
 - <code>Review report and conclude</code>: Submit your attack chain and review the AI-generated report, which details the timeline from initial foothold to full compromise.
 Then, state whether you accept or refute the hypothesis.
 Hit Submit to finish.
 </p>